docker/cli/docs/deprecated.md

 ```

 Users are encouraged to use the `fluentd-async` option going forward, as support
-for the old option will be removed in a future release.
+for the old option has been removed.

 ### Pushing and pulling with image manifest v2 schema 1